molleindustria/likelike-online/README.md

 ### Running CCI Diploma Show locally

 * Make sure you have [Node.js](https://nodejs.org/en/) installed
-* Fork this repository then clone or download and navigate to it using your command line tool
+* Fork this repository then click on the **Clone or download** button to get its url
+* Clone using `git clone "url"`on your command line
-* Type in `node server.js` and run.
+* Navigate to the repository on your command line then type in `node server.js` to run.
 * Navigate to **localhost:3000** to view

 ### Save your changes